 - 10. Hang a 10 g hanging mass from the free end of the string and collect position versus time data for the accelerating cart, as you did in a previous part.
 Repeat this four more times and record the values of your acceleration in the Table 1 of the attached worksheet. - 11.
 Repeat this (i.e. part 2) for 20, 30, 40, and 50 g hanging masses. - 12.
 Weigh the cart and record this value in your worksheet.
 Also, estimate the uncertainty in your measured value of the cart's mass.

 Analysis:

 (You can use a calculator or the Excel spreadsheet to analyze your data.
-Your instructor will give you a quick introduction to Excel.)
+Your instructor will give you a quick introduction to Excel if you are unfamiliar with its use.)